 Voximplant supports audio and video conferences with up to 100 participants.

-For a video conference, answer the incoming call and use the Conference.add method instead.
+For a video conference, answer the inbound call and use the Conference.add method instead.
 Here is a typical video conference scenario with some extra tools for your convenience.
 Take a closer look to understand how it works:

 If you are making a video conference, set the video conference flag to true in the routing rule.